hasundue/denopendabot/README.md

 <!-- deno-fmt-ignore-end -->

-**Denopendabot** is a GitHub App, GitHub Action, and Deno module to keep the dependencies of your Deno projects up-to-date.
+**Denopendabot** is a GitHub App, GitHub Action, and Deno module to keep the dependencies of your Deno projects up-to-date, obviously inspired by [Dependabot](https://github.com/features/security/).

 > **Warning**\
 > Still under development.
 Many bugs might remain.
 Any breaking changes may be